cornell-ece2300/ece2300-docs/docs/ece2300-lab1p2-display.md

     + Include a sentence relating this FPGA comparison to your comparison based purely on the simple Verilog area model.

- - Paragraph 3: FPGA Delay Analysis
+ - Paragraph 3: FPGA Delay Comparison
     + Include the critical path screenshots for both the unoptimized and optimized design in the appendix
     + Include a sentence referencing the delay data in the FPGA data